 Initially, this project took off with a focus on plants and how to take care of them.
 Throughout my research phase, it began to evolve, becoming increasingly focused on and guided by mental health.
 This encouraged me to stop thinking about people caring for plants and start considering how plants can help people instead.

-When it became apparent in my usability testing that my prototypes were lacking warmth and associations with mental health, I began to ask myself, “How can I make this a mental health book instead of a plant book?”
+When it became apparent during my usability testing that my prototypes lacked warmth and associations with mental health, I began asking myself, “How can I make this a mental health book instead of a plant book?”
 This question pioneered the edits and refinements I made in my book, guiding me toward a much richer outcome that effectively addressed my goals and problem statement.

 The visual style of The Plant Companion is largely guided by my desire to address mental health issues.
 With my audience being stressed-out, anxiety-ridden students, the reading experience had to be soothing and comfortable.
-Balanced white space was crucial, providing ample breathing room to contrast the high-energy, busy thoughts of the reader.
+Balanced white space was crucial, providing ample breathing room to contrast the reader's high-energy, busy thoughts.
 I chose to remove all black and white from my composition, using tints of warm, reddish brown to create both a welcoming feel and a more dated, authentic vibe.
-I leaned into a hand-rendered style through the use of watercolour illustrations and script typefaces, leading my audience through a more personable and contemplative reading experience.
+I leaned into a hand-rendered style through watercolour illustrations and script typefaces, leading my audience through a more personable, contemplative reading experience.